-Digital proposals being brought forward for Government consideration are required to meet a range of minimum requirements across several policy areas.
-The BMP has been designed fully cognisant of these other requirements.
-This means that as agencies work to meet the BMP policy requirements, wherever possibly they are encouraged to reuse and refer to artefacts and planning documents they have already prepared to meet these other requirements.
+Digital and ICT-enabled proposals brought forward for Government consideration are required to meet a range of minimum requirements across several policy areas.
+The BMP has been designed to be fully cognisant of these other requirements.
+This means that as agencies work to meet the BMP policy requirements, they are encouraged to reuse and refer to artefacts and planning documents they have already prepared.